Frequently asked questions

 -

-I would encourage you to only seek mental health support, by professionals registered to an overseeing body with high ethical and educational standards.
+I would encourage you to seek mental health support, by professionals registered to a regulatory body with high ethical and educational standards.

 -